deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

       we have class names here.
 It is possible to have different sets of class names in the three different sections (backtrack, match and lookahead).
-      If you don't specify any class names then you must use numbers instead, each number refering to the class at that position in the tuple (the first class will be class 0, the second class 1, and so on).
+      If you don't specify any class names then you must use numbers instead, each number referring to the class at that position in the tuple (the first class will be class 0, the second class 1, and so on).

    .. object:: When type="coverage"